Dread Delusion Review — Almost Dreadful, A Little Delusional

 That’s to say nothing of encounter design, which comes in 2 flavors: patrolling enemy you should backstab (if you deal with them at all), or a cluster of enemies that you can kite easily.
 The most mechanically complex challenge is when an enemy has a shield.
 In which case, pro-tip: a heavy-heavy combo will cause them to slowly recoil for about a year and a half so you can finish them off.

 And, when you do finally kill your opponent, you’ll also have to wait for loot.
-After all, every single enemy needs die dramatically, then spit out an orb so slow that it must defy gravity.
+After all, every single enemy needs to die dramatically, then spit out an orb so slow that it must defy gravity.
 Eventually, that orb (if it doesn’t glitch out and remain an orb forever) will eventually transform into your 70th Mana Potion.
 Oh, right, all the enemies drop the same 6 or 7 loot items, pretty much.
 Even the final boss gave me some lockpicks I couldn’t carry.

 While you wait for the loot to fall out of an enemy, it would probably be a good time to explore.
-And I mean that unironically: killing an enemy, then running to the house it was in front of to loot it, and then coming back for the enemies loot is the way to play.
+And I mean that unironically: killing an enemy, then running to the house it was in front of to loot it, and then coming back for the enemy’s loot is the way to play.
 Not that it is worthwhile anyway.
 Let me explain:

 The best part about the exploration is that you are fast (faster with the must-have speed spell) and the world is pretty.

-The worst part about exploration is everything else.
-You traverse these strange landscapes, find buildings, do a skill check to enter, and then take their underwhelming loot (half the time you’ll find one of the same items that keep dropping from the enemies.
+You traverse strange landscapes, find a building, do a skill check to enter, and then take the underwhelming loot.
 Occasionally, you’ll realize you need a key, which you’ll find randomly somewhere else.
 Sometimes, maybe you flick some candlesticks (but you do have to be smart enough for it).

 5 dread delusion review lore skill